 - Log off your secure network application when you are finished.

-3. Do not e-mail confidential or sensitive information with identifiable staff and patient clinical information to sources outside of Alexandra Hospital.
+3. Do not e-mail confidential or sensitive information with identifiable staff and patient clinical information to sources outside of Alexandra Hospital unless patient consent has been provided.

 4. Maintain the confidentiality of information about staff and affiliates the same as patient information.
 Respect your colleagues' right to privacy.